 You might think that all the time I spend on TV shows and commercials and with appearances at industry shows leaves The Gunny with precious little trigger time.
 I try to not let that happen, and lately I’ve been enjoying some quality time on the ranges.
 I attended a convention of sheriffs in Texas.
 It wasn’t just speeches and awards.
 The sheriffs and I went through must have been thousands of rounds on the range.

-If there’s any sporting activity where the playing field is equal for men and women, shooting has to be the one.
+If there’s any sporting activity where the playing field is equal for men and women, shooting has to be it.
 A woman’s finger pulls the trigger the same as a man’s.
 It does require skill, and that can only be obtained by sessions on the range.

 Every year at the GSSF Gunny Challenge in Georgia, I see more and more women participating.
-The influx of female shooters helps widen our core of active shooters, whose participation strengthens our ability to fend off gun-
+The influx of female shooters helps widen our core of active shooters, whose participation strengthens our ability to fend off gun-grabbing politicians.

 I intend to remain on the NRA Board as long as they’ll have me.
 And I hope that I can influence folks, wherever I go, to step up and be counted in the battle to protect our Second Amendment rights.